solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Sampling of the file contents.](media/02_02_copy_from_default.png)

-3. In pgAdmin, right-click the `airbnb` database, select **PSQL Tool**.
+3. In pgAdmin, right-click the `airbnb` database, then select **PSQL Tool**.
-4. In the psql window, run the following command to import the data:
+4. In the `psql` window, run the following command to import the data:

     ```sql
     CREATE TABLE default_test(c1 INT PRIMARY KEY, c2 TEXT DEFAULT 'the_default_value') ;